Aktiun/chartfactor-studio-apps/README.md

 This application visualizes the National Center for Health Statistics (NCHS) drug poisoning mortality rates by county.
 We are using a time slider to replay the data over time.
 A tab on the right side opens a trend chart to compare county trends for counties you select on the map.
 And the tab below visualizes a heat map for the top 20 counties by drug poisoning mortality across years.

 You can access this app live at https://chartfactor.com/NCHS-drug-poisoning-app/.
-We created this web application using ChartFactor Studio and made sure to give it our own special look and feel.

 Data provided by the NCHS and available at https://data.cdc.gov/NCHS/NCHS-Drug-Poisoning-Mortality-by-County-United-Sta/rpvx-m2md

+Data engine is OpenSearch, base map tiles provided by OpenStreetMap.

+## Medicare Inpatient Hospitals by Provider

+This application visualizes the use, payment, and hospital charges for more than 3,000 U.S. hospitals that received IPPS (Inpatient Prospective Payment System) payments in the United States.
+You can select any hospital and see how its metrics compare to their the national and state frequency distribution.

+You can access this app live at https://chartfactor.com/medicare-ip-prov-2021/.

+Data provided by the [Centers for Medicare & Medicaid Services](https://data.cms.gov/search?keywords=Medicare%20Inpatient%20Hospitals%20-%20by%20Provider&sort=Relevancy).

 Data engine is OpenSearch, base map tiles provided by OpenStreetMap.